Sidis Archives Home Page

 Notes on the Collection of Sidis's Pseudonyms

-Sidis may have invented a few too, as may be the case with Notes on the Collection of Transfers.
-I wonder if "Frank Folupa" was derived from: Frank (=French), and fallu-pas (French for wasn't practical or necessary).
+He may have invented one too.
+In the case of Notes on the Collection of Transfers, perhaps "Frank Folupa" was derived from: Frank (=French), and fallu-pas (wasn't practical or necessary).

-The Library of Congress Online Catalog now acknowledges these pseudonyms (example).
+The Library of Congress Online Catalog now acknowledges five Sidis pseudonyms:

 Collisions in Street and Highway Transportation